igniter-labs/ti-ext-webhook/README.md

 For example:
 - Create a TastyIgniter customer account as soon as a new signup happens on OpenTable.
-- Create a TastyIgniter menu item or order from a POS system.
+- Create a TastyIgniter menu item from a POS system.
 - Send data to your POS when a new order is placed on your TastyIgniter website.

 ### Features